Al-Mansur: Designation of his son as Heir and Secret service under him

-Islamic scholars under him
+Religious policy

-The Alids, a group descended from Muhammad's closest male relative and cousin Ali ibn Abi Talib, had fought with the Abbasids against the Umayyads.
-They wanted the power to be given to the Imam Ja'far al-Sadiq, a great-grandson of Ali and one of the most influential scholars in Islamic jurisprudence at the time.
-When it became clear that the Abbasid family had no intention of handing the power to an Alid, groups loyal to Ali moved into opposition.
+The Alids, descendants of Muhammad through his cousin and son-in-law Ali ibn Abi Talib, had allied with the Abbasids against the Umayyads, anticipating that power would be transferred to the prominent Alid scholar Ja'far al-Sadiq, a great-grandson of Ali and one of the most influential scholars in Islamic jurisprudence at the time.
+When it became clear that the Abbasid family had no intention of relinquishing power to an Alid, these factions shifted into active opposition.
 When al-Mansur came to power as second Abbasid caliph he started to suppress what he perceived as extreme elements in the broad Muslim coalition that had supported the Abbasid Revolution.
 He would be the first Abbasid caliph to uphold Islamic orthodoxy as a matter of public policy.
 While al-Mansur's regime did not intrude into the private realm of elites, orthodoxy was promoted in public worship, for example through the organization of pilgrim caravans.
 Al-Mansur's harsh treatment towards the Alids led to a revolt in 762–763, but they were eventually defeated.

-Imam Ja'far al-Sadiq became the victim of harassment by the Abbasid family and in response to his growing popularity among the people was eventually poisoned on the orders of the caliph in the tenth year of al-Mansur's reign.
-According to a number of sources, Abu Hanifa an-Nu'man, who founded a school of jurisprudence, was imprisoned by al-Mansur.
+Ja'far al-Sadiq became the victim of surveillance by the Abbasid family and in response to his growing popularity among the people was eventually allegedly poisoned on the orders of the caliph in the tenth year of al-Mansur's reign.
+According to a number of sources, Abu Hanifa, who founded a school of jurisprudence, was imprisoned by al-Mansur.
 Malik ibn Anas, the founder of another school, was flogged during his rule, but al-Mansur himself did not condone this.
-Al-Mansur's cousin, the governor of Madinah at the time, had ordered the flogging and was punished for doing so.
-Muhammad and Ibrahim ibn Abdallah, the grandsons of Imam Hassan ibn Ali, grandson of Muhammad, were persecuted by al-Mansur after rebelling against his reign.
+Al-Mansur's cousin, the governor of Medina at the time, had ordered the flogging and was punished for doing so.
+Muhammad and Ibrahim ibn Abdallah, the grandsons of Hasan ibn Ali, grandson of Muhammad, were persecuted by al-Mansur after rebelling against his reign.
 They escaped his persecution, but al-Mansur's anger fell upon their father Abdallah ibn Hassan and others of his family.
 Abdallah's sons were later defeated and killed.